-Leakage Current Offset Circuit Leakage Current Offset Range 0.0-999.9uA Resolution 0.1uA Accuracy Same as the Touch Current Specifications Please consider the following: 1.
+Leakage Current Offset C ircuit Leakage Current Offset Range 0.0-999.9uA Resolution 0.1uA Accuracy Same as the Touch Current Specifications Please consider the following: 1.
 The LLT Leakage meter indicates a value that is calculated using the formula for displayed current shown above.
-2. The Total Leakage can be calculated as: Total Leakage = √((Displayed Current)^2 + (Offset Current)^2) 3.
-Then the Displayed Current accuracy will include the Total Leakage Current accuracy that is the same as the range of the Touch Current Display (RMS and Peak) accuracy and Offset Accuracy.
-When the offset value is taken by an automatic offset, the automatic offset accuracy is the same as the relative range of Touch Current Display accuracy.
+2. The Total Leakage can be calculated as: Total Leakage = $\sqrt{((Displayed Current)^2 + (Offset Current)^2)}$ 3.
+Then the Displayed C include the Total Leaka that is the same as the Current Display (RMS a Offset Accuracy.
+When taken by an automatic c offset accuracy is the sa range of Touch Current ge Current accuracy range of the Touch and Peak) accuracy and the offset value is offset, the automatic ame as the relative